 Click Create Display.

 Use the rotating and zooming controls to rotate the Main Display window.
-You can see that the 500hPa surface is displayed above the map layer.
+Verify that the 500hPa surface is displayed above the map layer.

-Keep the Main Display rotated so the difference in height between the map and the display can be seen.
+Keep the Main Display rotated so the difference in height between the map and the display is discernable.

 Change the level of the display.
 Note that when the level is changed, both the plotted values and the z-level of the display change in the Main Display.

-Click on Latest NCEP GFS CONUS… in the Legend to go to the Layer Controls for this item.
+Click on Latest NCEP GFS CONUS… in the Legend to access the Layer Controls for this item.

 Change the level to 850 hPa by using the Levels menu.